-The suspension has three distinct settings – Normal, Sport and Track - so you can change the character of the car from a comfy cruiser to a rock-hard racer at the touch of a button.
-Even in its softest setting though, you tend to get bounced around the interior like a pinball on bumpy roads.
-However, the huge amounts of power and luxurious interior mean that the Vanquish is the perfect car for a long cross-continent trip – as long as you can stomach the fuel bills.
+The suspension has three distinct settings – Normal, Sport and Track – so you can change the character of the car from a comfy cruiser to a rock-hard racer at the touch of a button.
+Even in its softest setting, you tend to get bounced around the interior like a pinball on bumpy roads.
+But the huge amount of power and luxurious interior mean the Vanquish is the perfect car for a long cross-continent trip – as long as you can stomach the fuel bills.

 Practicality & boot space

 Let’s face it, you don’t buy a car like this with practicality in mind, but the Vanquish has definitely improved compared to its predecessor.
-The dashboard has moved forward by 20mm, to create more space for front passengers, and there’s a 368-litre boot – that’s 60 per cent bigger than the DBS and enough for two sets of golf clubs.
-The rear seats are extremely cramped and only really for children (even then only for short trips), but if you’d rather have more luggage space, Aston will remove the rear seats as a no-cost option.
+The dashboard has moved forward 20mm to create more space for front passengers and there’s a 368-litre boot – that’s 60% bigger than the DBS and enough for two sets of golf clubs.
+The rear seats are extremely cramped and only really suited to children, but if you’d rather have more luggage space, Aston will remove the rear seats as a no-cost option.

 Reliability & safety

 Aston Martin doesn’t have the best reputation for reliability, but its latest models are far better than in years gone by.
-Each Vanquish takes around 250 to 300 hours to build by hand, so you can be sure the quality is high.
+Each Vanquish takes around 250 to 300 hours to build by hand, so you can be sure quality is high.
 There were no major recalls for the DBS, so no major mechanical problems are anticipated for the Vanquish.